Last Updated on

 1. Developing Brains

 In our frustration, we often forget that young children’s brains are still developing.
-Skills like resisting temptation develop only after a child turns 3 or 4 years.
-So if your child doesn’t listen to your warning and ends up eating ice cream before dinner, it may be because the area of his brain which is involved with self-control isn’t fully developed yet.
-Patience is required from your side.
+Skills like self-regulation develop in children after careful and consistent efforts by the parents.
+So if your child doesn’t listen to your warning and throws tantrums or disobeys you, it may be because the area of his brain which is involved with self-control isn’t fully developed yet.
+Patience and consistent efforts is required from your side.

 2. Physical Effects

-Hunger, thirst, sleep deprivation or sickness can affect even us adults in many ways and make us irritable.
-For kids, these effects are double-fold.
-So if they are tired or hungry or have too much sugar, they tend to be more active and misbehave as a consequence.
+Hunger, thirst, sleep deprivation, or sickness can affect even adults in many ways and make them irritable.
+And for kids, these effects are double-fold.
+So if they are tired or hungry or have too much sugar, they tend to be more active and act out as a consequence.

 3. Too Much, Too Fast

 It is vital to keep your child’s body and mind active, but this has to be balanced with proper rest, too.
-Sometimes when your kid feels stressed due to the over-stimulation of socialising and physical activity, his behaviour may change.
+Sometimes when your kid feels stressed due to the over-stimulation (it could be because of socialising or physical activity), his behaviour may change.
 He may throw tantrums or be hyperactive.
 When kids have a good balance of activity and rest in their lives, this behaviour will lessen.

 4. Need for Independence

-Although we want our kids to be independent, it is easy to get annoyed when they actually do strive to do things alone.
-So when your toddler is stubborn about choosing his own outfit and ends up going to school wearing something outlandish, don’t lose patience.
+As parents, you may want your child to be independent, but you may get annoyed when your child actually strives to do things alone.
+So when your toddler is stubborn about choosing his own outfit and ends up going to school wearing something outlandish, try and be patient.
 Understand that no matter how silly or wrong the decision seems, he is just learning to be independent.

 5. Overwhelming Emotions

 Powerful emotions like fear, sadness, or frustration can take a toll on children, as they are not used to them and don’t have developed mechanisms for coping with such emotions at a young age.
-So they will try to express themselves through shouting, crying, or being difficult.
-It is important that you support them during this time and help them deal with their emotions.
-Do not shout at them, talk in a gentle tone.
+So when children are overwhelmed, they may throw temper tantrums, shout, cry, or be difficult.
+These are the ways how children express their feelings.
+If your child throws a fit or shouts or cries, you must support him during this time and teach him how to deal with his emotions.
+Do not shout at your child in such situations, talk in a gentle and even tone.

 6. The Need to Burn Off Their Energy